skhussain123/Laravel12-Doc/01-intro/README.md

 If you are familiar with Core PHP and Advanced PHP, Laravel will make your task easier.
 It saves a lot time if you are planning to develop a website from scratch.
 Moreover, a website built in Laravel is secure and prevents several web attacks.

+## Advantages of Laravel
+Laravel offers you the following advantages, when you are designing a web application based on it −

+* The web application becomes more scalable, owing to the Laravel framework.
+* Considerable time is saved in designing the web application, since Laravel reuses the components from other framework in developing web application.
+* It includes namespaces and interfaces, thus helps to organize and manage resources.